Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Experiments

-Typical \gls{fr} systems are graded by the percent error - whether to a customer, prospective staff, and so forth.
-In other words, specialized curves, confusion matrices, and other metrics are not always the best way to communicate system performances to non-technical audiences.
-It is better to discuss ratings in a manner that is more globally understood, and more comprehensible with respect to the use-case.
-A prime example is to share the error rate per number correct (\eg falsely classify one in ten thousand).
-For instance, claiming that a system predicts 1 \gls{fp} per 10,000 predictions.
-However, such an approximation can be hazardous, for it is inherently misleading.
-To demonstrate this, we ask the following questions. \emph{Does this claim hold true for different demographics?} \emph{Does this rating depend on the types of faces - does it hold for all males or all females?} Thus, if we set our system according to a desired \gls{far}, would the claim be fair regardless of demographics (\ie subgroups) of population.
+The percent error is a typical metric for \tipr{FR, as specialized figures (\eg plots and confusion matrices) are difficult for nontechnical audiences to interpret.} Specifically, global ratings (\eg average) are more practical to comprehend. {A prime example is to share the error rate per number {correctly predicted} (\eg falsely classify one in ten thousand).} For instance, claiming that a system predicts {an \gls{fp} in 1 of 10,000 predictions.} However, such an approximation can be hazardous, for it is inherently misleading.
+To {show} this, we ask the following questions. \emph{Does this hold for different demographics?} \emph{Does this rating depend on the faces - does it {carry} for all males and females?} {Setting} our system to {the} desired {\gls{fpr}} is fair regardless of population demographics (\ie subgroups).

-The aforementioned questions were central to our previous work~\cite{robinson2020face}.
-We found the answer to these questions to be clear - \emph{No, the report FAR is not true when analyzed per subgroup}.
-We found when comparing the \gls{far} values (\ie the \emph{reported}-to-the-\emph{actual}), the values drastically deviate from the reported average when the score threshold is fixed for all subgroups.
-Furthermore, demographic-specific thresholds, meaning an assumption that demographic information is known prior, proved to mitigate the problem.
-However, prior knowledge of demographic, although plausible (\eg identifying a known subject on a \emph{black list}), it is a strong assumption that limits the practical uses for which it could be deployed.
-To extend our prior work, we propose a debiasing scheme to reduce the differences between the \emph{reported} and \emph{actual}.
-We set out to make the claim in \emph{reported} false rates to be fair across all involved demographics.
+The {questions above} were central to our previous work~\cite{robinson2020face}.
+We found the answer clear - {\emph{No, the reported \gls{fpr} is not true when analyzed per subgroup}.} {When} comparing the {\gls{fpr}} values (\ie the \emph{subgroup-specific} to the \emph{global}), the values drastically deviate from the \emph{global average} when the score threshold is fixed for all subgroups.
+Demographic-specific thresholds, meaning an assumption that demographic information is known prior to the problem, proved to mitigate the problem.
+However, prior knowledge of demographic, although plausible (\eg identifying a known subject on a \emph{blacklist}), {a strong assumption} limits the practical uses for which it could be deployed.
+To extend our prior work, we propose a de-biasing scheme to reduce the differences between the \emph{global} and \emph{subgroup-specific}.
+We set out to {claim} \emph{subgroup-specific} error rates to be fair across all involved demographics.